beamthecode/MicroMo/README.md

 - The API pulls brewery information for all breweries in the state of Missouri.
--  The app allows users to add users to add breweries of interest to their own unique list.
+-  The app allows users to add breweries of interest to their own unique list.
 Brewery contact information as well as a link to their website is pulled via API.
 Once a user adds a brewery to their list the information is stored in core data.
 - User list information is persisted between restarts of the app.